Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 Because of this, the International Society for Stem Cell Research is planning to revise its guidelines for this kind of research, Daley says.

-"It's time to start to think about re-evaluating the limits on these kinds of experiments," Daley says.
+"It's time to start to think about reevaluating the limits on these kinds of experiments," Daley says.
 "The science has progressed to the point where those guidelines now have to look again at the 14-day rule."

 The Rockefeller University scientists agree that researchers and bioethicists need to discuss the issues raised by this research.
 But they insists the models do not have the same moral status of a human embryo and are nowhere near anything that could ever become a baby.